SEO for the Very Small Business, Part 1

 - Contact Page

-Static content is what a website manager should expect is ready by website viewers most frequently.
+Static content is what a website manager should expect to be ready by website viewers most frequently.
 Some may think of static content as cornerstone content.
-This may not be accurate 100% of the time but for the purposes of getting started, seeing static and cornerstone content as synonymous is fine.
+This may not be accurate 100% of the time, but for getting started, seeing static and cornerstone content as synonymous is fine.

 2. Blog Content

 Blog content is more timely and less a cornerstone of what your site has to offer.
-Blogs are a great place to talk about the peripheral subject matter to your website’s mission.
+Blogs are a great place to discuss the peripheral subject matter to your website’s mission.
 What are the people who are interested in your products or services interested in reading?
-What is the content of your ideal customers like to consume?
+What is the content your ideal customers like to consume?

 Create content for your customers.
-Understand, however, that the reason you are creating content is primarily for search engine robots, not human hearts.
+However, understand that you are creating content primarily for search engine robots, not human hearts.
 While your writing should be engaging and relevant, its #1 purpose is creating content to be scanned by search engines.
-Thus, if no one ever reads a blog post on your site, ever you will still reap benefits from writing.
+Thus, if no one ever reads a blog post on your site, you will still reap benefits from writing.

 One issue I often see with small business website owners is confusing updates with blog content.
-While it’s totally fine if your business prefers to update customers through their website, it’s also important to have the website visitors be able to sift through your site and find the content they want.
-If your business’s last post was about a canned food drive that has come and passed three months ago, it may be problematic.
+While it’s lovely if your business prefers to update customers through their website, it’s also essential to have the website visitors be able to sift through your site and find the content they want.
+If your business’s last post was about a canned food drive that came and passed three months ago, it might be problematic.

 3. Products

-Products are scanned search engines in the same way other posts are scanned.
+Search engines scan products in the same way other posts are scanned.
 From my experience, most website owners don’t think of products as a method of building SEO.
-Products are equal to blog posts in increasing search engine visibility while being less competitive than traditional blogs.
-In the same way, it’s okay if your blogs are not read by humans, it’s also okay for your products to never be purchased.
+Products are equal to blog posts, increasing search engine visibility while being less competitive than traditional blogs.
+In the same way, it’s okay if humans do not read your blogs; your products are also OK to never be purchased.

-I know it sounds counterintuitive but a product listing can be very useful, even if no one ever purchases the said product.
-Just make sure to add lots of description and written text to every product you list.
+It sounds counterintuitive, but a product listing can be handy, even if no one ever purchases it.
+Make sure to add many descriptions and written text to every product you list.
 As a rule of thumb, make all posts have a standard minimum of 500 words.
 This may feel superfluous, but it’s standard in the industry.
-Go bring up any product on Amazon if you want to see an example of high-word-count product pages.
+If you want to see an example of high-word-count product pages, go bring up any product on Amazon.

 3.5.
 Images

 Depending on your image library, images may be a source of search engine traffic for your site.
-Remember to always fill in your alt tags and image descriptions.
-While staying on top of image descriptions is great for SEO, it’s also essential for many site viewers with disabilities.
-Some site viewers may have images blocked for whatever reason, so it’s important that viewers can read your alt tags in order to understand the content on your site.
+Remember always to fill in your alt tags and image descriptions.
+While staying on top of image descriptions is excellent for SEO, it’s also essential for many site viewers with disabilities.
+Some site viewers may have images blocked for whatever reason, so it’s crucial that viewers can read your alt tags to understand the content on your site.

 Bonus SEO Areas to Think About